Code-Institute-Submissions/MemorySafe/README.md

 ### Features left to implement
 •	Phone number on the navbar should be made clickable and automatically to connect to skype or another service to facilitate an instant call.

-•	GDPR Modal pop up window;

 •	Useful FAQ about the service and process;

 •	Q&A section;

-•	Form to connect to PHP;
+•	Make the contact form work;

 •	Geolocation for the map;

-•	Copyright, Privacy, Social media icons and Terms & Conditions linked to the right content.
+•	Copyright, Copyright, Privacy, Social media icons and Terms & Conditions linked to the right content.

 •	Translation option for other languages;